pingidentity/terraform-provider-pingfederate/docs/data-sources/local_identity_identity_profile.md

 - `email_verification_sent_template_name` (String) The template name for email verification sent.
 The default is local.identity.email.verification.sent.html.
 Note:Only applicable if EmailVerificationType is OTL.
 - `email_verification_success_template_name` (String) The template name for email verification success.
 The default is local.identity.email.verification.success.html.
 - `email_verification_type` (String) Email Verification Type.
+- `field_for_email_to_verify` (String) Field used for email ownership verification.
+Note: Not required when emailVerificationEnabled is set to false.
+- `field_storing_verification_status` (String) Field used for storing email verification status.
+Note: Not required when emailVerificationEnabled is set to false.
 - `notification_publisher_ref` (Attributes) Reference to the associated notification publisher. (see [below for nested schema](#nestedatt--email_verification_config--notification_publisher_ref))
 - `otl_time_to_live` (Number) Field used OTL time to live.
 The default is 1440.
 Note: Only applicable if EmailVerificationType is OTL.
 - `otp_length` (Number) The OTP length generated for email verification.
 The default is 8.
 Note: Only applicable if EmailVerificationType is OTP.